-Creating a more affordable region also requires a Bay Area economy with greater economic opportunity and mobility.
-The Action Plan recommends expanding regional economic development capacity through establishing an Economic Development District while also focusing on increasing pathways to middlewage jobs, preserving infrastructure, and increasing affordable transportation access to job centers.
+Creating a more affordable region also requires a Bay Area economy with greater economic opportunity and mobility for all the region's residents and jurisdictions.
+The coming years could bring many threats to low- and middle-wage jobs through technological advancement or continued economic globalization.
+The Action Plan therefore recommends expanding regional economic development capacity while also focusing on increasing pathways to middle-wage jobs, preserving infrastructure and increasing affordable transportation access to job centers.